gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.Application.md

 > `optional` **company\_id**: `number`

-- Numeric ID allotted to a business account where the sales channel exists
+- Numeric ID allotted to a business account where the sales channel exists.

 ***